ldn-softdev/Rpnn/README.md

  - `Softplus` - could be used only in hidden neurons
  - `Softmax` - сould be used in output neurons only.

-Setting hidden effectors to a non-bound logistic (e.g.: `Relu`) requires understanding of the implications.
-On one hand it may result in a very fast convergence (if weights initialization is favorable, or multi-dimensional plane of f(x) = error(weights) is favorable for given task):
+Setting hidden effectors to a non-bound logistic (`Relu`, `Softmax`) requires understanding of the implications.
+On one hand it may result in a very fast convergence (if weights initialization is favorable, or multi-dimensional plane of _f(x) = error(weights)_ is favorable for given task):
 ```
 bash $ <<<"
 0 0 = 0